shoota/gh-react/README.md

-# react-playground
+# gh-react
-よりうまい肉を食うぞ

-## Purpose

-もっとうまい肉を食べれるようになる。

-## Scope

-- React
-- Typescript
-- less syntax
-- Style(CSS) design
+React apps with Github graphql API.

-## What I need?
+## Motivation

-- きれいとはなにかを考える
-- できてるものより、できないものを考える
-- 悩ましい部分に自分ルールを持つ
+- using apollo-client and codegen
+- using react-bootstrap UI framework
+- use GH-Actions for CI